Vandivier/afterecon/content/2015-01-16-how-to-pay-taxes-on-bitcoin-without-paying-taxes-on-bitcoin.md

 ---
-title: How to Pay Taxes on Bitcoin Without Paying Taxes on Bitcoin
+title: "How to Pay Taxes on Bitcoin Without Paying Taxes on Bitcoin"
 date: 2015-01-16 01:41:04
 author: John Vandivier
 ---